 According to Monitoring the Future (MTF) Survey of December 2019, more than 42,500 students across 400 public and private schools participated in the survey.
 Most 8th, 10th and 12th graders admit to have tried vaping, illicit drugs, alcohol, marijuana, and prescription opioids.
 Every one in four 10th grader, and one in three 12th grader has tried vaping nicotine, marijuana, and just flavours, because vaping devices are easily available.
 This has resulted in an approximate 20-30 percent decrease in cigarette use as compared to mid-1990’s.
 There also has been a decline in five-year trends of lifetime, past year, past month and binge alcohol use and in overall rates of lifetime, past year and past month illicit drug use, excluding marijuana, among 10th and 12th graders.
 However, abuse of prescription opioids among high school seniors is at its lowest rate since the survey began assessing it.
 But the 2019 MTF results show a continued dramatic increase in vaping.
 This is a frightening data for most parents.
 When at home, parents can keep a close watch at kids.
 But when out of the comfort of home, kids can be influenced by many factors.

-Some of the reasons that the high schoolers mentioned for trying or getting addicted to substance abuse in any form are:
+Reasons that the high schoolers mentioned for trying or getting addicted to substance abuse in any form are:

 - To experiment and see what it is like